TomStuart92/CV/README.md

 - B.Sc. in Advanced Physics - Equivalent First Class.
 - Mixture of theoretical, computational and experimental physics.
 - Other units taken from the Faculty of Maths including introduction to cryptology.
-- Retained a place on the St Pauls College Honors List for maintaining a distinction average over my final year.
+- Retained a place on the St Pauls College Honours List for maintaining a distinction average over my final year.

 ### SCECGS Redlands, Sydney (2006 to 2009)